 Stonehouse: Up and coming or way past it’s best?
 There is a very run down/ghetto-esque air, but some parts still offer a decent place to call home.
 That said, you can find some very cheap properties around Union Street and off North Road West.

-Devonport/St Budeaux: The face of run-down Plymouth, sitting right next to the Naval Dockyards.
+Devonport, Keyham and St Budeaux: The face of run-down Plymouth, sitting right next to the Naval Dockyards.
 Yes, you’ll find a bargain property.
 And it’s not all rough.

 North Prospect: Long hailed as the rough end of town, Swilly, as it’s usually referred to, is still pretty rough.
 Can it be gentrified?
 Maybe.
 But I wouldn’t stick around to find out.
 Nearby Beacon Park might still be a good option.

 Plymouth has a bit of a negative image outside of the city.
 But in fact it is a pretty pleasant place to live.
 There are restaurants, shopping, some spots of culture and all the trappings of a decent sized small city – although some feel like there could be a lot of improvements.

 It’s widely felt that the local council, although trying to modernise and update the city, do tend to entirely miss the point and waste time and money on pointless projects.
 A recent attempt to create a cycle lane through the city centre was a hilarious disaster, and the closure of the airport after selling to private investors around 20 years ago is widely held up as a massive municipal fail.

 Add to this that the city is dotted with run down and abandoned buildings and there is a slightly sad abandoned air that will hopefully change in the coming years.